Archdiocese of Antananarivo

-The Roman Catholic Archdiocese of Antananarivo is one of five Latin Metropolitan Archdioceses in Madagascar, yet depends on the missionary Roman Congregation for the Evangelization of Peoples.
+The Archdiocese of Antananarivo is one of five Latin Church metropolitan archdioceses in Madagascar.

 Its cathedral episcopal see is the Cathédrale de l'Immaculée Conception, dedicated to the Immaculate Conception, in Andohalo, in the national capital city of Antananarivo.

-The Archbishop is Odon Marie Arsène Razanakolona, and the Auxiliary Bishop Jean-Pascal Randriantsoavina.

 The archdiocese was, for many years, one of the bases for the spreading of Catholicism in Madagascar and the surrounding British and especially French Indian Ocean territories like Réunion, Comoros and others, which now form an Indian Ocean Episcopal Conference.